hanishkvc/prgs-docs-spreadsheetkvc/README.md

 part of its aead logic, where the date time is stored in a unencrypted but base64 encoded format, while at same time the same is accounted as part of the mac maintained for the encrypted message.

+### Converting CSV files

+TO convert a csv file from using one fieldsep character to another.

+First set the fieldsep to that used by the csv file currently.

+	Ex: :cfieldsep theFieldSepChar

+Next load the file

+	Ex: :l pathto/file

+Set the fieldsep you want to use while saving

+	Ex: :cfieldsep theNewFieldSepChar

+Next write the file with the new fiedlsep

+	Ex: :w pathto/file

 ## Misc